SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Introduction

-On the other hand, to better apply multi-key homomorphic encryption on more practical machine learning schemes, we first propose a distributed decryption protocol for MKTFHE, then design an MKTFHE-friendly activation function and utilize it to implement privacy-preserving logistic regression and neural networks.
+To address these security concerns, we introduce additive secret sharing to protect partial decryption and facilitate final decryption.
+Each participant performs partial decryption using their secret key and shares the result with decryption parties.
+Secret sharing is then employed to complete the final decryption, preventing internal adversaries from accessing others' secret keys and external adversaries from obtaining partial decryption results.
+Since only additional operations are involved, decryption parties do not need to interact, making our decryption protocol secure against both internal and external adversaries while maintaining a similar cost to the original algorithm.

-In this paper, we make the following contributions : \begin{enumerate}[1.] \item We construct a secure distributed decryption protocol for MKTFHE by introducing a secret sharing scheme to solve the information leakage problem.
-We define our security goal for MKTFHE against a possible static adversary, and then prove the correctness of our protocol.
-Our idea is that each data provider uses their secret key to run partial decryption and the secret sharing is utilized to finish the final decryption so that each user does not have the access to the secret key of other users in the system and the external adversary cannot get the partial decryption result which we truly protect the decryption and users' key from both internal and external adversaries.
+Finally, we combine these advancements to propose our Secure and Faster Privacy-Preserving Distributed Machine Learning (SFPDML) scheme, applying it to train and predict logistic regression models and neural networks using the Iris dataset.

-\item We utilize MKTFHE with our proposed secure distributed decryption protocol to train and evaluate logistic regression and neural network models.
-We design a $homogenizer$ to modify the length of bits of the operand in order to use operators of the less bits to reduce the operation time.
-In addition, to accelerate the computation of the activation function, we design a $compare\ quads$ to implement a kind of MKTFHE-friendly activation function.
-Experimental results show that the efficiency of our function is 10 times higher than using 7-order Taylor polynomials straightly and the accuracy of the training model is similar to that using a high-order polynomial as an activation function scheme. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate}[1.] \item We develop a secure distributed decryption protocol for MKTFHE by introducing a secret sharing scheme, addressing the information leakage problem.
+We define our security goal for MKTFHE against possible static adversaries, then prove the correctness and analyze the security of our protocol.
+Experimental results demonstrate acceptable performance for the overall scheme and achieve similar performance to the original algorithm when the number of participants increases. \item We apply our SFPDML scheme to train and evaluate logistic regression and neural network models.
+We design a \emph{homogenizer} to modify the bit length of operands, allowing the use of fewer-bit operators to reduce operation time.
+To implement a new MKTFHE-friendly activation function, we develop \emph{compare quads} for comparing and selecting input ciphertext.
+Experimental results show that our function's efficiency is 10 times higher than using 7-order Taylor polynomials directly, and the accuracy of the trained model is similar to that of high-order polynomial activation function schemes. \end{enumerate}